waynejtaylor/Single-Agent-Dynamic-Choice/README.txt

 replicate the Imai, Jain, and Ching (2009) method, but does not allow for random effects.
 Use this file to get a base understanding of the model before proceeding to the hierarchical version.

-1) "Rust DGP with Hierarchical RE.R" generates Rust data with a hierarchical mixing
+1) "RustDGPwithHierarchicalRE.R" generates Rust data with a hierarchical mixing

-2) "Estimate Bayesian Hierarchical DDC.R" follows a method similar to Imai, Jain, and Ching (2009) for estimation.
+2) "EstimateBayesianHierarchicalDDC.R" follows a method similar to Imai, Jain, and Ching (2009) for estimation.
 See the code for options on variations of the estimation procedure.

-3) "Estimate Bayesian Hierarchical DDC cpp.R" is similar to #2 but uses c++ for speed improvements.
+3) "EstimateBayesianHierarchicalDDC cpp.R" is similar to #2 but uses c++ for speed improvements.
 The main c++ program is in "bddcMCMCloop.cpp"

 IMPORTANT: this is a stylized example meant to highlight the mechanics of the process.
 Care must be